-John McNichols focuses his practice in trial litigation, with emphasis in securities and investment disputes, criminal fraud cases, mass tort suits, and commercial disputes over trade secrets and non-competition agreements.
-John has tried cases in both state and federal court, and has arbitrated cases before the ICC International Court of Arbitration and the American Arbitration Association.
-John is also a frequent panelist and CLE presenter on securities and trade secret matters, having recently served on panels for the New York City Bar Association and Federal Circuit Bar Association.
+John McNichols focuses his practice in trial litigation, with emphasis in mass tort suits, securities and investment disputes, and criminal fraud cases.
+John has tried multiple cases in both state and federal court, representing both plaintiffs and defendants.
+He has also arbitrated cases before the ICC International Court of Arbitration and the American Arbitration Association.
+John’s recent trial experience includes a three-week securities fraud trial in Delaware federal court arising out of the merger of two software companies.

-John received his B.A. from Yale University in 2000 and his J.D., cum laude, from the University of Michigan Law School in 2003, where he was the Executive Note Editor of the Michigan Law Review and a semifinalist in the Campbell Moot Court Competition.
+John is a Contributing Editor of ABA Litigation News, an online and print publication of the ABA Section of Litigation.
+He received his B.A. from Yale University in 2000 and his J.D., cum laude, from the University of Michigan Law School in 2003, where he was the Executive Note Editor of the Michigan Law Review.
 Before joining Williams & Connolly in 2005, he clerked for a year for Judge T. S. Ellis III of the U.S. District Court for the Eastern District of Virginia.
 John is also a former noncommissioned officer of the U.S. Army Special Forces, and currently volunteers as the boxing coach at St. Rita Catholic School in Alexandria, Virginia.

 Though all cases vary and none is predictive, John’s experience includes:

 - A three-week securities fraud bench trial in federal court in Delaware

 - A one-week federal criminal trial on behalf of an insurance agent accused of fraud and money laundering